 - Quinn Mallory from Earth-B in Sliders caused the destruction of his world by discovering the interdimensional travel letting the evil Krommag discovering it to conquest.
 This causes him so much guilt that almost drives him insane.

 - The Lemon Demon song "The Saga of You, Confused Destroyer of Worlds"

 - Mister Darke, an archvillain from Shadowrun, spent decades working to unleash The Horrors upon Earth.
 The fact that, when they finally broke loose, their ravenous hordes trampled him into paste may have alerted him that he was playing out this trope all along.

 - Golden Sun: Dark Dawn's plot is entirely made of this.
-The protagonists were tricked into activating the Luna Tower, causing the Eclipse and destroying half the population of Weyard just because they were railroaded from a Fetch Quest, and their only way of breaking through helps activating said tower without their knowledge.
+The heroes were tricked into activating the Luna Tower, causing the Eclipse and destroying half the population of Weyard just because they were railroaded from a Fetch Quest, and their only way of breaking through helps activating said tower without their knowledge.
 The only way to stop it is by activating the Apollo Lens.
-It turns out that the Eclipse is just another step to the antagonists' plans; the power of the Lens is what Alex and the Tuaparang forces actually sought for; and the former wants to use it on himself for his own benefit.
+It turns out that the Eclipse is just another step to the antagonist's plan; the power of the Lens is what Alex and the Tuaparang forces actually sought for; and the former wants to use it on himself for his own benefit.

-- Metroid protagonist Samus Aran tends to leave the space stations or planets she visits in ruins or as clouds of debris.
+- Metroid Samus Aran tends to leave the space stations or planets she visits in ruins or as clouds of debris.
 It's not always her fault - her enemies like to rig their bases to explode if she conquers them - but if Samus shows up in your neighborhood, things are either really bad or about to get worse.

 - Metroid: Samus kills the Space Pirates' leader, triggering a self-destruct sequence that blows up their base on Zebes and sparks a feud that spans the entire rest of the series.